 In addition to addressing the town’s drainage and storm water management issues, the design and construction of the proposed projects had to ensure ‘no-rise’ on base flood elevation of the Catoctin Creek within the designated floodplain.

-“We developed a detailed study to investigate the impact of the project on the floodplain and provided mitigation strategies to avoid any potential impacts,” said Adane Bobo, PE, senior engineer with Volkert.
-“The study went through a thorough review and by Loudoun County, the state and finally by FEMA with a CLOMR process.”
+“We developed a detailed study to investigate the impact of the project on the floodplain and provided mitigation strategies to avoid any potential impacts," Adane Bobo, PE, senior engineer with Volkert said.
+"The study went through a thorough review and was by Loudoun County, the state and finally by FEMA with a CLOMR process.”

 This gave the community validation that properties would not be impacted by the rise of the base flood elevation while meeting state and federal regulations.

-Today, this integrated underground storm water management system, comprising more than a mile of pipe and nearly 100 structures, collects millions of gallons of rainwater and runoff along the entire length of the project and some 30 road crossings directs it efficiently, controlling erosion and protecting the environment.
+Today, this integrated underground storm water management system, comprising more than a mile of pipe and nearly 100 structures, collects millions of gallons of rainwater and runoff along the entire length of the project as well as 30 road crossings to direct it efficiently, controlling erosion and protecting the environment.
 Curbs and gutters and underdrains along the sidewalks and roadway safely sheet water away from travel lanes to flow into dozens of storm sewer inlets, vastly improving safety for motorists.

 Hillsboro’s Vice Mayor Amy Marasco served as the project’s deputy manager and has 30 years experience in planning and executing environmental programs for government and nonprofits and is founder and president of The Nature Generation.

-“We now have a sustainable storm water management system,” said Marasco, “that reduces and directs runoff from the mountain and roadway, and that addresses water quality concerns.”
+“We now have a sustainable storm water management system that reduces and directs runoff from the mountain and roadway, and that addresses water quality concerns,” Marasco said.

-Marasco said the installation of the system is just the beginning for the town.
+The installation of the system is just the beginning for the town, she said.

 “The town is embarking upon a town-wide storm water program to educate citizens and businesses about best practices and ‘good housekeeping’ activities they can undertake to support the system and keep it healthy and functioning properly,” she said.

-“However,” Marasco said, “What people cannot readily see is the tremendous engineering and construction work lying below the surface that will, for generations to come, ensure the health and safety of residents of this town and help protect the environment and water quality for the entire region.”
+“However, what people cannot readily see is the tremendous engineering and construction work lying below the surface that will, for generations to come, ensure the health and safety of residents of this town and help protect the environment and water quality for the entire region,” Marasco said.